Social Democratic Party (UK, 1990–present): Social issues

-Transgender rights
+Socially, the party focuses on the traditional family unit, proposing full sharing of tax allowances between children-raising couples, where the first £25,000 would be free of taxation.
+To address the housing supply, the platform includes a state-backed building programme to construct 100,000 social homes annually.

-The SDP's policy on transgender rights allows for a person to change their legal sex, subject to "medical gatekeeping".
-They oppose changes of legal gender by self-identification alone.
-The party supports biological sex-based segregation in sport, women's refuges and prisons.

-The SDP supports healthcare spending for treatment of gender dysphoria, in both psychological and physiological forms, but stipulates that no physical treatments, including hormones, should be allowed for under-18s.
-Clouston stated that while gender dysphoria is a real issue, it "doesn’t mean that you can acquire rights and you can trample on sex-based rights."
+The party's policy on transgender rights allows for a person to change their legal sex, but oppose changes of legal gender by self-identification alone.
+Clouston has stated that while gender dysphoria is a real issue, it "doesn't mean that you can acquire rights and you can trample on sex-based rights."